 The biggest language family is the Indo - European family of languages.
 They have descended from a language which is generally thought to have been spoken by tribes many centuries ago.
 So far no one knows where the initial tribes of this language lived.
 There are some ideas but the last one is: that they lived somewhere to the east of Europe and in the territory of Iraq (Ivanov, Rteveladze, 1996).
 In the course of time they split up and some moved westword to Europe, others moved towards Asia, towards India.
 Their languages changed and became different from one-another, though they kept words and ways of using them which had been passed from the original Indo-European mother language.
 Some tribes became particularly powerful which stretched over the Europe, including the British Isles.
 Today there are more than ten widespread Indo-European groups of languages, some of them are: Slavonic/Slavic, Romance, Germanic, Indian, Persian, Baltic and others which are descended from Proto-Indo-European language, which may also be called as a source language.
+Modern English is one of the Germanic group of Indo-European family of languages.
 Nowadays it is not difficult to prove that the mentioned languages are related to each other.
 Compare the examples given below: